top of page

 • MorePublic Act 17-3 (2017)

-• Summary: Requires special education teachers to complete a program of study in evidence-based structured literacy interventions for students with dyslexia.
+• Summary: Requires applicants for remedial reading, remedial language arts, or reading consultant endorsements to complete a program of study in diagnosis and remediation of reading and language arts, including supervised practicum hours and instruction in evidence-based structured literacy interventions for students with dyslexia.

 • How This Affects Families and Educators: Improves special education teachers' ability to support students with dyslexia.